-Aussies have rated San Remo the best brand for fresh pasta in Canstar Blue’s review, scoring it five stars across all categories, including taste, value for money and overall satisfaction.
+Aussies have rated Coles the best brand for fresh pasta in Canstar Blue’s latest review, with five-star ratings across the board.
+This includes for taste, texture, variety, value for money and overall satisfaction.

 Fresh pasta is ‘pastably’ one of the best dinnertime meals out there!
-Whether you prefer a spinach ravioli, farfalle or beef lasagne, it’s never too hard to find a recipe that will please the whole family.
-This is perhaps the reason half of our survey respondents (49%) dish up a pasta at least once a week.
-But, with so many different varieties of the fresh stuff available, how do you find a type of pasta and brand that will tick all your boxes?
+Whether you prefer a spinach ravioli, farfalle, or beef lasagne, it’s never too hard to find a recipe that will please the whole family.
+This is perhaps the reason almost half of our survey respondents (47%) dish up pasta at least once a week.
+But, with so many different varieties of fresh stuff available, how do you find a type of pasta and brand that will tick all your boxes?

 So, what did we find?
-Our 2020 fresh pasta review featured three brands, but only one was rated numero uno – San Remo!
-The brand scored five-star ratings in all five research categories.
+Our 2021 fresh pasta review featured four brands, but only one was rated numero uno – Coles!
+The brand cooked up five-star reviews across all categories.

 Best Fresh Pasta

 Here are the best fresh pasta brands in Australia, as rated by consumers in Canstar Blue’s latest review: